tusen-ai/naive-ui/src/rate/demos/enUS/allow-half.demo.md

-# Allow activated half of the icon
+# Allow Activated Half of the Icon

 ```html
 <n-rate allow-half />